Rowena He

-Rowena He or He Xiaoqing (Traditional Chinese: 何曉清; Simplified Chinese: 何晓清) is a China specialist and historian of modern Chinese society and politics.
-The Wall Street Journal called her a "lead scholar on the Tiananmen Movement."
-Her first book, Tiananmen Exiles: Voices of the Struggles for Democracy in China was named Top Five Books 2014 by the Asia Society's China File.
-The book has been reviewed in the New York Review of Books, Wall Street Journal, Financial Times, New Statesman, Spectator, Christian Science Monitor, China Journal, Human Rights Quarterly, and other international periodicals.
-Her research has been supported by the Social Sciences and Humanities Research Council of Canada, Harvard's Fairbank Center for Chinese Studies, the Institute for Advanced Study at Princeton, the National Humanities Center, and the Civitas Institute at the University of Texas Austin.
+Rowena Xiaoqing He (Traditional Chinese: 何曉清; Simplified Chinese: 何晓清) is a scholar of modern China, a Research Fellow at the Hoover Institution at Stanford University, and a non-resident associate of Harvard's Fairbank Center for Chinese Studies.
+The Wall Street Journal named her a "lead scholar on the Tiananmen Movement."

-She has taught at Harvard University, Wesley College, Saint Michael's College and the Chinese University of Hong Kong (CUHK).
-She received the Harvard University Certificate of Teaching Excellence for three consecutive years for the Tiananmen courses that she created.
-At CUHK, she received the Faculty of Arts Outstanding Teaching Award in 2020 and 2021.
-Despite previous attacks from Chinese students for teaching a taboo topic banned by the Beijing government, she is a believer of engagement and dialogues and eventually won the support of many Chinese students after taking her classes.
-The attacks from Chinese students motivated her to start working on her second book on history, memory, and student nationalism.
+Her first book,Tiananmen Exiles: Voices of the Struggle for Democracy in China, was named in the Top Five Books of 2014 by the Asia Society's China File.
+The book was positively reviewed in The New York Review of Books, The Wall Street Journal, Financial Times, The Spectator, The New Statesman, The Christian Science Monitor, Human Rights Quarterly, American Diplomacy, and other international periodicals.
+Her research has been supported by Harvard University’s Fairbank Center for Chinese Studies, the Institute for Advanced Study at Princeton, the National Humanities Center, the Social Sciences and Humanities Research Council of Canada, and the University of Texas at Austin.